sense360store/WebFlash/README.md

 ## What is WebFlash?

-WebFlash lets you select a device type and firmware channel (e.g. *stable* or *beta*) and then flash it directly from your browser over USB.
+WebFlash lets you select a device type and firmware channel (e.g. *general* or *preview*) and then flash it directly from your browser over USB.
 After flashing, the device can be provisioned onto Wi‑Fi via Improv Serial.

 ---